 A: Each bus has a destination sign on the front and right side of the bus that identifies the route the bus travels.

 Q: How can I make suggestions or comments about the operators and/or service?

 A: Click here to fill out our on-line comments form.
-If you prefer, you can call Tar River Transit at 252-972-1174, and let the person who answers the telephone know that you wish to register a public comment.
-Please leave your name, address, and telephone number and be as specific as possible about the incident.
-We will investigate the incident, and respond to you as soon as possible.
+If you prefer, you can call Tar River Transit at 252-972-1174 and let the person who answers the telephone know that you wish to make a suggestion or comment about the Transit service.
+Please leave your name, address, and telephone number and be as specific as possible with your suggestion or comment.
+We will respond to you as soon as possible.

 Q: The buses do not start earlier enough or do not end late enough for my needs.
 What other transportation options are there?

 A: Private providers such as United Cab Company (442-4141), Rocky Mount Cab Company (985-1200), and G&S Shuttle Service (813-1276) may be able to help you.